Whiskeyhill Singers: Early Years

 Guard and Shane's relative isolation from the varieties of mainland pop music and their continual exposure to Polynesian sing-along harmonies with their strummed guitar accompaniments are clearly heard in both the Trio's and the Singers' renditions.
 For example, Hawaiian slack key guitar riffs can be heard throughout the Singers' rendition of Salomila.

 Post-Trio

-Guard's and Buck Wheat's departure from the Trio and the forming of the Whiskeyhill Singers allowed Guard to have the freedom and total control over the repertoire and style of a more 'folk-like' folk music group.
-Whether he accomplished his goal or not is hard to say.
-The addition of Judy Henske to the group, with her often harsh, contemporary, but out of place Janis Joplin-esque vocals, may have done more harm to the group than good.
-If Guard's objective was to meld traditional folk with contemporary '60's activist intensity and Trio-style renditions, he may well have succeeded in accomplishing his goal.
+Guard and Buck Wheat's departure from the Trio and the forming of the Whiskeyhill Singers allowed Guard to have the freedom and total control over the repertoire and style of a more 'folk-like' folk music group.
+The addition of Henske to the group, with her often harsh, contemporary, but out of place Janis Joplin-esque vocals, may have done more harm to the group than good.
+If Guard's objective was to meld traditional folk with contemporary '60's activist intensity and Trio-style renditions, he may have succeeded in accomplishing his goal.
 Whether Guard's idea of a 'new' folk music style was viable and acceptable to the public is hard to tell, since once again, differences with group members quickly led the Singers down the road to a short group life.